Over the past year, I have done several shoots for a history documentary.

 The Second Shooter Plus has more features, like quiet mode, dedicated axis buttons, wifi connectivity and more.

-The Plus can be operated using the kOS system on iPad, Windows and Mac machines over wifi, whereas the original Kessler Second Shooter needs to be connected to a computer with a USB cable in order to utilize kOS.
+The Plus can be operated using the kOS system on iPad, Windows, and Mac machines over wifi, whereas the original Kessler Second Shooter needs to be connected to a computer with a USB cable to utilize kOS.

 The Second Shooter has a weight limitation of 10 pounds / 4.5 kgs so it works best with smaller cameras and lighter builds.

 We settled on using two small cameras, Panasonic GH5s, on the sliders.
 Our third camera was the Panasonic Varicam LT on a tripod with a zoom lens which allowed us to change up compositions.

 Hands-on test of the Kessler Second Shooter Plus

 There are several factors to consider when looking to buy or rent a slider.

 If you want to buy or rent a slider, I recommend you read our article Best Professional Camera Sliders For Any Budget, which includes a guide to sliders along with recommendations of sliders for different budgets.

 With the Kessler Second Shooter Plus, these were the things I tested: